 Primary Objective: The primary objective of this study is to assess delivery of TTX-MC138 to established metastatic lesions, as determined by MRI.
 Tissue concentration of TTX-MC138 will be measured on days one (before infusion) and three (24 hours. after infusion).
-Success would be defined as a post-injection increase in R2 of at least 20%.
+Success would be defined as a post-injection increase in R2\ of at least 20%.

 Secondary Objectives: A key secondary objective is change from baseline of miR-10b expression in liquid biopsies or in situ biopsies.
-MiR-10b expression will be measured using qRT-PCR or a droplet digital PCR test.
+MiR-10b expression will be measured using qRT-PCR and our companion diagnostic test in serum on day 1, 2 and 7.
 Another secondary objective of this study is to assess delivery of TTX-MC138 to established metastatic lesions, as determined by T2-weighted MRI.
 Tissue concentration of TTX-MC138 will be measured using the R2 parameter (sec-1) on days one (before infusion) and three (24 hrs. after infusion).
 Success would be defined as a post-injection increase in R2.